AndrewJBateman/react-file-upload/README.md

 ## Fullstack Dev Setup

-### `npm run dev`

-* Runs the front and backend simultaneously in development mode.
+* `npm run dev` runs the front and backend simultaneously in development mode.
 It will open [http://localhost:3000](http://localhost:3000) to view in browser.
 Any code changes will automatically reload the browser.

 ## Code Examples